 Staff will continue to work toward increasing DBE participation, including coordinating with key stakeholders on hosting or co-hosting a DBE/SBE workshop.
 In coordination with task C-1, staff will provide DBE procurement data to FTA/LADOTD on a semi-annual basis.

-DBE semiannual reports are due June 1 and December 1.
+Major activities will be documented in the FY 2022 report.
+Timeline: DBE semiannual reports are due June 1 and December 1.

 D.1c: Metropolitan Transportation Plan Outreach Activities